atsmith6/ULightCpp/README.md

 }
 ```

-When the test runs it will be timed and the performance data output with the test data
+When the test runs it will be timed.
+To see the benchmark in the output run the tests with the `-b` or `--benchmark`
+command line argument.

 ## Setup and Teardown